spiral/docs/docs/en/cookbook/simple-chat.md

 }
 ```

-And register it in the `RoutesBootloader`:
+And register the middleware in the `RoutesBootloader`:

 ```diff app/src/Application/Bootloader/RoutesBootloader.php
 final class RoutesBootloader extends BaseRoutesBootloader